popitsch/pysrna/README.md

 You can then start the pipeline, e.g., as follows (update paths/nf profile accordingly):

+	 nextflow run srna-pipeline.dsl2.nf -params-file config.json -resume -with-singularity pysrna_env_1.0.sif

+or for older nextflow versions, you can use the original DSL1 version of the pipeline:

 	 nextflow run srna-pipeline.nf -params-file config.json -resume -with-singularity pysrna_env_1.0.sif

 Results
 ======